Apprentice Trainer Program

 Paw Commons Training Department is excited to announce the Apprentice Trainer Program.
 We have identified a need within our community to provide a sustainable opportunity for the next generation of trainers to grow and be welcomed into a collaborative collective.
 This vision gave way for an 18-month education program that gives new trainers a balanced approach to education, hands-on experience, and one on one coaching.
 Below outlines the details of the program and requirements of applicants.

 Outline of Program

-There are 5 learning modules that an apprentice will go through: Onboarding, Evaluators, Trainee, Trainer 1, and Trainer 2.
-Each module builds upon each other and provides experience for all training opportunities at Paw Commons.
+There are 2 learning modules that an apprentice will go through: Evaluator and Trainee.
+Within these modules, we have set learning curriculums that build upon each other and provide experience for all training opportunities at Paw Commons.
 Below is a snapshot of each module.

 Expectations of the Program

-There are a few clear expectations we would like to share:
+There are expectations we would like to share:

 Individuals who are interested in the apprentice program must pass two interviews (Regional Training Manager and Director of Training), Application, and 2 references (1 personal and 1 professional).

 - High school diploma or general education degree (GED) is recommended.